The CDT focuses on training students to be well aligned with our non-academic partner's needs for skilled recruits.

 Students will be offered the opportunity to undertake a variety of technical skills training such as: UoL Masters Modules, Alan Turing Institute workshops, and STFC Hartree HPC training to underpin their research.

-Each student is offered approximately £3k/year for personal and professional development to attend international conferences, workshops and relevant events to develop personal research interests, understanding and networks.
+Want to get up-to-speed with a specific PPL?
+Interested in completing a project management qualification?
+Each student is offered approximately £3k/year for personal technical and professional development to attend international conferences, workshops and relevant events to develop personal research interests, understanding and networks.

 Research Group Seminars and Reading Groups